kurt-krueckeberg/understanding-dom/readme.md

 * Objects that implement Element also typically implement an inherited interface, such as HTMLAnchorElement.

-* Objects that implement CharacterData also implement an inherited interface: Text, ProcessingInstruction, or Comment.
+* Objects that implement CharacterData also implement an inherited interface: either Text, ProcessingInstruction, or Comment.

 * Objects that implement Text sometimes implement CDATASection.